Jasper-Wouters/Jasper-Wouters.github.io/content/authors/admin/_index.md

 ---

-I am currently Senior Scientist Computational Biology at Galapagos where I am responsible for the Cell Therapy area.
+SUMMARY: I am currently Senior Scientist Computational Biology at Galapagos where I am responsible for the Cell Therapy area.